cchurch/api-docs/source/includes/_introduction.md

 # Introduction

 The Eagle Eye Video API is a comprehensive REST based API for recording, indexing, and storing camera video.
-The Eagle Eye Video API handles all the heavy lifting of interfacing to the cameras, recording the video, securely transmitting it to the cloud, storing it, and making it available for use for your applications.
+The Eagle Eye Video API handles all the heavy lifting of interfacing to the cameras, recording video, securely transmitting video to the cloud, storing video, and making video available for use for your applications.
 All of the Eagle Eye Security Camera VMS user interfaces (web, iOS, Android) have been built using this API.

-We have language bindings in cURL!
+We have language bindings in cURL.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 ## Getting Started